Income Limits

 The Lifeline program uses 135% of the federal poverty guideline (FPL) as its income threshold.
-The Department of Health and Human Services updates the FPL once a year — the table below uses the 2025 figures published in the Federal Register.
-The same numbers apply in every U.S. state and the District of Columbia (Alaska and Hawaii use slightly higher figures, shown in the notes below).
+The Department of Health and Human Services updates the FPL once a year, and USAC adopts the new figures each year — the table below reflects the current guideline year in effect (2026).
+The 48-contiguous-states figures apply in every U.S. state, DC, and the territories; Alaska and Hawaii use separately published (higher) figures shown in their own column.

 Alaska and Hawaii income limits